mozillazg/python-pinyin/README_en.rst

 Characteristics
 ----

-* Finds the most fitting pinyin based on phrase occurrences.
+* Finds the most fitting pinyin based on phrase occurences.
 * Has support for characters with two or more readings (heteronyms).
 * Has support for simplified, traditional characters, and zhuyin (also known als bopomofo).
 * Has support for multiple styles of pinyin and zhuyin (e.g. tone conventions).